100% Kiwi made

 • Check pivot anchors are detached before restarting the irrigator.

-• Gray Engineering Solutions and Pivot Anchors Ltd will accept no liability for any damage caused to equipment in weather events where pivot anchors have been used.
+• Pivot Anchors Ltd will accept no liability for any damage caused to equipment in weather events where pivot anchors have been used.